-The Vulgarity of our Political Space - Part One
+The Vulgarity of our Political Space & Acts of Suppression - Part One

 "Contests naturally draw Company, and the Vulgar are justified in their Curiosity, if not Pity, when they see so many Wiser Men busie themselves to suppress a People."
 William Penn - 1675

 Conflict and fear excite interest; in fact, these excite many more neurons in a person's brain than peaceful conversations and peaceful events do.
 It's only "natural", Penn thought.
 And he was right.
-Conflict is necessary for a good story or we wouldn't waste out time watching a movie or reading a book.
-The news wouldn't keep our interest so long as reports were all tip-toeing-through-the-tulips.
+Conflict is necessary for a good story (or we wouldn't waste our time watching a movie or reading a book).
+The news wouldn't keep our interest long if reports were all tip-toeing-through-the-tulips.
 (Though I wouldn't mind a day in the media of nothing but tulip sniffing.)
-So what's the downside to the contests to which William Penn refers?
+So what is the downside to the "contests" to which William Penn referred?

 In Penn's society people felt threatened by differences.
-It was literally considered a security risk to disagree and not conform to the party's point-of-view, never mind these dissenters were peaceful citizens.
-Nonetheless, suppression and violence were legitimized to bring unity to the nation.
-But first those "disagreeable" persons had to be devalued.
-It was a necessary part of the strategy, else suppression and coercion would be noticeably improper.
-They couldn't destroy people’s lives, if these "enemies" were their loving neighbors and friends.
+It was literally considered a security risk to disagree, to not conform to the party's point-of-view, never mind these dissenters were peaceful citizens.
+Nonetheless, suppression and violence were legitimized to bring solidarity to the nation and its leaders.
+The strategy involved devaluing "disagreeable" persons.
+It was a necessary, else suppression and coercion would be noticeably improper.
+I mean, how does one get away with destroying people’s lives, if they are, in fact, their loved neighbors and friends.
 No!
 They had to be "traitors, fanatics, and pigs" sent from the Pope in a secret conspiracy to destroy England.
 Argh!

 Somehow, it starts with the need to suppress; somehow it's "justified."
-It's just as Penn said it would be.
+Just as Penn said it would be.